1954 Rugby League World Cup

 The 1954 Rugby League World Cup was rugby league's first World Cup and was held between 30 October and 13 November and hosted by France and was won by Great Britain who beat France in the final at the Parc des Princes in Paris.
 As it was the first official World Cup of either rugby code, it was officially known as the Rugby World Cup.

 Five nations were invited to compete: Australia, France, Great Britain, New Zealand and the United States, however the United States withdrew before the group stage draw.

 The prime instigators behind the idea of holding a rugby league world cup were the French, who were short of money following the seizure of their assets by French rugby union during the Second World War.

-The first Rugby League World Cup was an unqualified success.
-It was played in a uniformly good spirit, provided an excellent standard of play and was a fitting celebration of France's 20th anniversary as a rugby league-playing nation.
 The trophy, which was donated by the French, was worth eight million francs.

 Background

 Shirts of the teams in 1954.

 The World Cup was a French initiative.
 Led by Paul Barrière, who donated the Rugby League World Cup trophy himself, they had been campaigning for such a tournament since before the Second World War.

 The uncertainty of the ultimate outcome was of particular interest.
 In the early 1950s all four competing nations were quite capable of beating each other – no test series in the period was a foregone conclusion.

 If there were a favourite it was Australia who had just won back the Ashes.
 However, in 1953 they had lost series to both the French and the Kiwis, while Great Britain had defeated New Zealand on the second half of their 1954 Australasian tour.

 The form book merely provided a conundrum which was made more confusing when the British were forced, through injuries and players making themselves unavailable, to select a raw and largely untried squad which was given little credibility by the cynics.

 The captains for this historic event were Puig-Aubert (France), Cyril Eastlake (New Zealand), Clive Churchill (Australia) and Dave Valentine (Britain).
 The referees were Warrington's Charlie Appleton and Rene Guidicelli (Perpignan).